-Exposure to heavy metals such as lead, at any stage of a horses life, can result to longstanding kidney issues and even chronic renal failure.
+Exposure to heavy metals such as lead, at any stage of a horse’s life, can result in longstanding kidney issues and even chronic renal failure.

 Chronic renal failure features a progressive loss of renal function.
 It results in decreased urinary concentration, retention of nitrogenous and other metabolic end products, alterations in electrolyte and acid-base balance, and dysfunction of several hormone systems.